-Brian Easthope, of Stoney Trail Mazda in Calgary, is the winner of this year’s MazTech Service Skills Competition, held in Richmond Hill last month.
+Brian Easthope of Stoney Trail Mazda is this year’s winner of the Canadian MazTech Service Skills Competition in Toronto.

 Mazda’s top technician says win, lose or draw, the thrill of competition sure beats the routine of daily work in the bay.